RIPE-NCC/ripe-database-documentation/docs/14.Appendices/02-Appendix-B--Copyright-Statement.md

 If you want to use these materials for advertising, marketing or other commercial purposes, please get in touch with us first at <ncc@ripe.net>

-For more information, please see our Copyright Statement: https://www.ripe.net/about-us/legal/copyright-statement
+For more information, please see our [Copyright Statement](https://www.ripe.net/about-us/legal/copyright-statement).